manuelbl/JavaDoesUSB/README.md

 [![javadoc](https://javadoc.io/badge2/net.codecrete.usb/java-does-usb/javadoc.svg)](https://javadoc.io/doc/net.codecrete.usb/java-does-usb)

 *Java Does USB* is a Java library for working with USB devices.
-It allows to query the conntected USB devices and to communicate with them using custom / vendor specific protocols.
+It allows you to query the connected USB devices and to communicate with them using custom / vendor-specific protocols.
 It is not intended for communication with standard types of USB devices such as mass storage devices, keyboards etc.

 The library uses the [Foreign Function and Memory API](https://docs.oracle.com/en/java/javase/22/core/foreign-function-and-memory-api.html) to access native APIs of the underlying operating system.
 It is written entirely in Java and does not use JNI or any native third-party library.
 The *Foreign Function and Memory API* has been introduced with Java 22.